ImaDufis/Votv_Rice--fork-/README.md

 # Votv_Rice--fork-
-This Ricing is based off of a rice originally developed by a user called Diinki, all credits to my interpretation goes to them, and all related links to them will be added to this repo (I highly suggest you check them out)
+This Ricing is based off of a rice originally developed by a user called Diinki, all credits to my interpretation goes to them, and all related links to them will be added to this repo (I highly suggest you check them out!!)

+i will finish this read me properly when i have the time